true-while/SayTheName/readme.md

-# Accessing Azure Cognitive Services from a Raspberry Pi 3
+# Accessing Azure Cognitive Services from a Raspberry Pi

+if the following tutorial you will found how to build AI solution on the IoT devices for connected scenario and upgrade it for containers and host with disconnected scenario.

+# Part 1: Connected Application Scenario.

-This is a sample showing how to get connected from Raspberry Pi 3 device to Cognitive Azure Services. *Speech Service* is a service trained to convert speech to text and text to speech.
+This is a chapter showing how to build connected scenario on Raspberry Pi 3 device and communicate with Cognitive Azure Services. *Speech Service* is a service trained to convert speech to text and text to speech.
 In the tutorial speech will be synthesized by speech service and played from RPi.
 Another service named *Form Recognizer* will be used for analyzing snapshot of business cards taken by RPi camera and respond back with extract data in JSON.
 Form Recognizer will use unsupervised algorithms to extract info from business cards.
 The info from the card will be synthesized as speech and played from IoT Device (RPi).

 ![schema](/img/iot.png)